 When you think about the Internet of Things (IoT), you probably think about connected houses that learn the lighting preferences of every family members or smart refrigerators that order eggs when you run out.
-For most of us, that probably isn’t quite the reality.
-For most people, the IoT common uses actually include a host of smaller items that we’re using on a daily basis to make our lives easier.
+For most of us, those IoT uses are probably not quite the reality.
+For most people, common IoT uses actually include a host of smaller items that we’re using on a daily basis to make our lives easier.

 What is the IoT?

 The Internet of Things or IoT refers to a set of internet-connected devices that can collect and share data.

 Here is a look at some of the top, most popular IoT devices that the average person may encounter in the course of their day.